Logarithmic typical distances in preferential attachment models: Introduction and main result

 \paragraph{Open problem}This paper introduces an approach to studying graph distances in PAMs.
-Nonetheless, numerous related questions remain unresolved.
-We believe that our method might prove to be a crucial element in addressing the following challenges: \begin{itemize} \item[$\rhd$]\textit{Typical distances for other variations of PAMs.} There are other variations of PAMs whose typical distances remain unknown: \begin{itemize} \item \textit{The PAM with random out-degree.} For each vertex, its out-degree is no longer a fixed number $m$, but an i.i.d.\ random variable whose support is at least $-\delta$.
+However, there are variations of PAMs whose typical distances remain unknown: \begin{itemize} \item \textit{The PAM with random out-\ch{degrees}.} For each vertex, its out-degree is no longer a fixed number $m$, but an i.i.d.\ random variable whose support is at least $-\delta$.
 Various aspects of this model are investigated in \cite{DeiEskHofHoo09,GaovdV17,GarHazHofRay22}.

 \item \textit{The PAM with additive fitness.} In this model, each vertex has an i.i.d.\ fitness parameter.
 In \cite{Jor18}, Jordan examined the case where the fitness parameter is determined by the vertex's color, with its distribution influenced by the colors of the other endpoints of its out-edges.
 In \cite{Lo21,LoOr20}, first Lodewijks and Ortgiese, followed by Y.Y.\ Lo, studied aspects of this model.